datastaxdevs/workshop-ecommerce-app/README.md

 **Note: Make sure you don't close the window accidentally or otherwise - if you close this window before you copy the values, the application token is lost forever.
 They won't be available later for security reasons.**

-We are now set with the database and credentials.
+We are now set with the database and credentials and will incorporate them into the application as we will see below.

 [🏠 Back to Table of Contents](#-table-of-contents)